Category: drumming

 You see I’m someone who loves doing new things, and I like what I offer to reflect my evolution.
 I’ve modified my teachings to reflect my evolution countless times, forever creating new teaching plans and handouts as the practice evolves.

-In November 2025, I led a large workshop at the convention of women drummer.
+In November 2025, I led a large workshop at the UK convention of women drummers.
 Being aware that closing the bones can lead to big emotional releases, I has asked to limit my group to 30 women.
 However, due to venue constraints, I was asked to take half of the attendees (50 women), whilst the other half did a drumming workshop in the other hall.
 I asked my friend Malwina, who is also experienced in teaching closing the bones, to join me in holding the space for the workshop.
 It was no mean feat, and I had to bring my entire teaching stock of 47 rebozos, and ask Malwina to bring 10 extras.
 In the end we had 55 women attending the workshop.
 I shouldn’t have worried because it was utterly magical.
 I led women in groups of three, to wrap each other with 3 rebozos (shoulders, hips and lower legs), and then to drum over the wrapped woman.
 Was it because most women there were already drummers, and skilled at holding space?
 The energy in the room was so beautiful and healing as they worked.
 Thanks for over 15 years of facilitation experience, I was able to respond in real time and make changes according to what was happening in the room.
 I also drummed, played the flute, and sang whilst women were being wrapped.
 It went better than I could have imagined.
 We even had time to show all the women how to wrap their own hips, and we finished singing and swaying in a big circle.
 Not only did it feel magical but I lost count of how many women came to see me after the workshop, and the following way to tell me it was life changing.

 Why Wrapped in Rhythm Makes Sense